mybonk/mybonk-wiki/workshop-3/README.md

 ## Chapter A: Source Override with `fetchFromGitHub`

-This is the **simplest approach** for using a custom Bitcoin fork.
-We fetch the source code from GitHub and override just the source of the existing bitcoin package, keeping all the build configuration from nixpkgs.
+This is the **simplest approach** for using a custom fork.
+We fetch the source code from GitHub and override only the source of the existing package, keeping all the build configuration from nixpkgs.

 ### Understanding the Approach